 Add To Cart Popup - Setup Documentation

-The Add To Cart Popup adds a popup functionality to Easy Digital Downloads.
-While activated, when a customer clicks an 'Add To Cart' button, a small modal popup appears and gives them the option to go directly to the checkout page or to continue shopping.
+The Add To Cart Popup extension adds a popup functionality to Easy Digital Downloads.
+When activated, after a customer clicks an 'Add To Cart' button, a small modal popup appears and gives them the option to go directly to the checkout page or to continue shopping.
 Here’s an example using the default styling of the TwentyFifteen theme.

 Here’s how to configure the popup.

-When you activate the plugin, the popup will be disabled by default.
-This is so you have the chance to tweak it before activating it on your site.
-You can find the options for your popup by navigating to your WordPress Admin, then Downloads → Settings → Extensions.
+- When you activate the plugin, the popup will be disabled by default.
+This is so you have the chance to adjust settings before activating it on your site.
 The popup can then be enabled by ticking the Enable Popup checkbox.

 Preview Popup: This button allows you to trigger a popup while on the settings page to view your changes before you save them.
 You can also use the “Preview Popup” link on the Admin Bar.
 We added this so that you won’t have to constantly scroll back to the top of the settings page to preview the popup.

 Note that the preview might not be entirely accurate when using shortcodes since some styles might not be loaded on the WordPress Admin.
-It is recommended to check with your site's front-end when you're done to confirm the popup's appearance.
+It is recommended to preview on your site's front-end when you're done to confirm the popup's appearance.

 Popup Text: Here you can set the text shown on the popup.
 If the plugin detects “%s” (without quotes) anywhere in this option’s text, it will be changed into the name of the download that the user has added to their cart.
 You also have the option of adding media files (such as images), embeds and even shortcodes within the popup.